Effective: July 17, 2014

-As you navigate the OSA website, you will see links that, when clicked, will take you to other websites operated by state agencies.
-These websites have individual privacy policies tailored to the interactions available through each site.
+As you navigate the Mass.Gov and OSA website, you will see links that, when clicked, will take you to other websites operated by state agencies (the “Other Commonwealth Websites”) or to other websites external to the Massachusetts state government.
+The Other Commonwealth Websites have individual privacy policies tailored to the interactions available through each site.
 You may also see links that will take you to websites external to Massachusetts state government.
-In particular, please note that although some of the social media pages used by the OSA may appear to be part of this website or a web page under this website’s control, some of these sites are actually hosted by a third party provider.
+In particular, please note that although some of the social media pages used by the OSA or Mass.Gov may appear to be part of the website or a web page under this website’s control, some of these sites are actually hosted by a third party provider.
 Thus, when visiting these third party social media sites, you are subject to different privacy policies and terms of service.

-Please review the OSA’s Social Media Policy to review more detailed information on how OSA’s website uses specific social media sites and for links to the relevant terms of service and privacy policies for those sites.
+Please review the OSA’s Social Media Policy and Mass.Gov Portal’s Social Media Policy to review more detailed information on how the OSA and Mass.Gov websites use specific social media sites and for links to the relevant terms of service and privacy policies for those sites.
 We strongly suggest that you read the privacy policies for each Commonwealth website that you visit, and any external site that you visit through a link appearing at this website.

 A Privacy Partnership

-Your privacy with respect to the use of the OSA website results from a partnership between the Commonwealth and you, the user.
-At this website, we attempt to protect your privacy to the maximum extent possible.
+Your privacy with respect to the use of the OSA and Mass.gov websites results from a partnership between the Commonwealth and you, the user.
+At these websites, we attempt to protect your privacy to the maximum extent possible.
 However, because some of the information that we receive through this website is subject to the Public Records Law, Massachusetts General Laws c.66, § 10, we cannot ensure absolute privacy.
 Therefore, information that you send to us through this site may be subject to disclosure to members of the public under the Public Records Law.

 You can maximize the benefits of your privacy partnership with the Commonwealth by making informed decisions about whether to share personally identifiable information with us through this website.